Experienced Lawyers For Asset Protection

-Many tools and strategies are available for the individual to consider.
+The short answer is yes, you do.
+There are many tools and strategies that are available for the individual to consider.
 Some strategies are relatively simple to plan and implement, such as the use of statutory exemptions and titling of property as tenancy by the entirety or as joint tenants with the right of survivorship.

 When Should I Start Asset Protection Planning?

 Asset Protection Planning should begin before the need arises.
 If you wait until legal claims are made against you, or the lawsuit has already been filed, many of the available options will be removed from consideration.
 After the liability claim arises the fraudulent conveyance and fraudulent transfer laws become applicable.
 Those statutes require that any additional transactions you engage in from that point are subject to being attacked under the fraudulent conveyance statute.
 Notwithstanding, the application of the fraudulent conveyance statute, there still are some limited steps that you can take to enhance your asset protection plan.